 Keep a List

-As you’re tackling your spring cleaning, you’re likely putting some items in storage and taking other items out for the season.
+As you tackle your spring cleaning, you’re likely putting some items in storage and taking other items out for the season.
 As you pack up things, keep a list of what’s in each storage bin and what you’re out of.
 This gives you a quick way to find what you need later in the year.
-Any items that need to be replenished can be purchased prior to it becoming a critical need.
+In addition, any items that need to be replenished can be purchased before it becomes a critical need.
+Label everything!
+It saves so much time.

 Before you start on any in-depth cleaning, check your cleaning supplies.
-Do you have plenty of the supplies you use to dust, mop, launder, and scour your home and its contents?
+Do you have plenty of supplies to dust, mop, launder, and scour your home and its contents?
 Buy what you need beforehand, so you don’t run out partway through your spring cleaning task.
-Having to run to the store for more will disrupt your rhythm and make it harder to get back in the cleaning groove.
+Running to the store for more will disrupt your rhythm and make it harder to get back in the cleaning groove.

 Break it Down